Scroll to:

-Development of a Methodology for Obtaining Connective Tissue Bioequivalent for Rabbits
+Development of a Methodology for Obtaining Connective Tissue Bioequivalent from Rabbits

 https://doi.org/10.23947/2949-4826-2025-24-3-43-52